jenningsanderson/overturemaps-workshop/README.md

 ## Part IV: Base Theme

-What is the base theme?
+What is the **base** theme?
+Mostly landuse, infrastructure, and water features from OpenStreetMap that have been converted into a rigic schema depending on their initial tag values.
+For example:

-1. Query Overture for all of the peaks in Europe:
+1. Query Overture for all of the mountain peaks in North America:
     ```sql
     SET s3_region='us-west-2';